Jesús Luzardo

-Jesús Guillermo Luzardo (born September 30, 1997) is a Peruvian professional baseball pitcher for the Miami Marlins of Major League Baseball (MLB).
-He previously played for the Oakland Athletics.
-He also identifies as Venezuelan.
+Jesús Guillermo Luzardo (born September 30, 1997) is a Peruvian-born American professional baseball pitcher for the Philadelphia Phillies of Major League Baseball (MLB).
+He has previously played in MLB for the Oakland Athletics and Miami Marlins.
+He made his MLB debut in 2019.
+Luzardo represented the Venezuelan national baseball team in the 2023 World Baseball Classic.

-Career

 Early life

-Luzardo was born to Venezuelan parents in Lima, Peru, although Luzardo identifies as an American due to his upbringing since he grew up all his life in the United States, and also has a great love for Venezuela.
-He moved to South Florida at the age of one and later attended Marjory Stoneman Douglas High School in Parkland, Florida.
-He graduated in 2016.
-He was late for a practice at the school on the day of the Stoneman Douglas High School shooting in 2018 and was warned to stay away.
+Luzardo was born on September 30, 1997, to Venezuelan parents in Lima, Perú.
+The family relocated to South Florida when Luzardo was one or two years old (sources differ).
+He attended Marjory Stoneman Douglas High School in Parkland, Florida, graduating in 2016.

+Professional career

 Washington Nationals

-He was drafted in the third round of the 2016 Major League Baseball draft by the Washington Nationals, making him the first Peru-born player drafted by an MLB team since at least 1990.
-He subsequently became the first Peruvian-born player to appear in the major leagues.
+The Washington Nationals selected Luzardo in the third round of the 2016 Major League Baseball draft, making him the first Peru-born player drafted by an MLB team since at least 1990.

-Luzardo tore his ulnar collateral ligament in his pitching arm and underwent Tommy John surgery, performed by Dr. James Andrews, in March 2016.
-The Nationals, who drafted him, were known for taking chances on players who had already undergone or needed to have Tommy John surgery, and they committed to completing his rehabilitation.
+Luzardo had torn his ulnar collateral ligament in his pitching arm and had undergone Tommy John surgery, performed by Dr. James Andrews, in March 2016.
+Prior to the injury, Luzardo had been projected as a first round pick.
+The Nationals, who drafted him in the third round, were known for taking chances on players who had already undergone or needed to have Tommy John surgery, and committed to completing his rehabilitation.
 Luzardo forwent a commitment to the University of Miami to sign with the organization.
 Luzardo made his professional debut on June 28, 2017, with the GCL Nationals against the GCL Marlins, reportedly hitting 98 mph with his fastball.